ralfspoeth/json/README.md

 when that is already immutable.

-Since both aggregate types `JsonObject` and `JsonArray` are shallowly immutable and all instances they aggregate are immutable, the aggregate types are deeply immutable.
+Since both aggregate types `JsonObject` and `JsonArray` are shallowly immutable (or unmodifiable) and all basic types
+are immutable, the aggregate types are effectively immutable as well.
+This makes instance of the entire hierarchy immutable.

 ## Differentiating between aggregate and basic types